eea/eionet.xmlconv.jobExecutor/README.md

 JobExecutorApplication -> right click -> Run

 ### Installation Guide
-Create application-dev.properties file by copying the contents of application-prod.properties.
+Create application-dev.properties file by copying the contents of application-prod.properties file.

 ### Build the jar
 #### You can either select the profile by maven profiles tab and run